bmeviauac01/datadriven/docs/homework/mongodb/index.md

 1. Let us check the test related to this exercise in file `TestExercise1.cs` to understand what is expected here.

-    - The method accepts a category name as an argument; products have to be filtered for this category.
+    - The method accepts a category filter as an argument; products have to be filtered for this category.
     - The return value should be the name of the product (with the largest total value) and the total value itself.
     - If there are no products in the specified category, the return value should be `(null, null)`.